MSDocsCHS/WSL-pr.zh-CN/kernel-release-notes.md

 ---
-title: Release Notes for WSL kernel
+title: WSL 内核发行说明
 description: Release notes for the Windows Subsystem for Linux.
 Updated monthly.
 keywords: [release notes, wsl, windows, windows subsystem for linux, windowssubsystem, ubuntu, kernel] ms.date: 09/27/2021 ms.topic: article
 ---

-# Release Notes for Windows Subsystem for Linux kernel
+# 适用于 Linux 的 Windows 子系统 内核发行说明

 We've added support for WSL 2 distributions, [which use a full Linux kernel](https://devblogs.microsoft.com/commandline/shipping-a-linux-kernel-with-windows/).
 This Linux kernel is open source, with its source code available at the [WSL2-Linux-Kernel](https://github.com/microsoft/WSL2-Linux-Kernel) repository.
 This Linux kernel is delivered to your machine via Microsoft Update, and follows a separate release schedule to the Windows Subsystem for Linux which is delivered as part of the Windows image.